rigojr/jsnad/main-content/file-system/README.md

   - Callback-based
   - Promise-based
   - An async iterable that inherits from `fs.Dir`
+- `fs.readdir()` takes the pathname as first argument and callback as its second, the callback received a list of filename strings.
 - For extremely large directories they can also be read as a stream using `fs.opendir`, `fs.opendirSync` or `fs.promises.opendir` method which provides a stream-like interface that we can pass to `Readable.from` to turn it into a stream.

 ## File Metadata